obeli-sk/obelisk/README.md

 * Ability to hotfix a set of workflows, with an approval system when non determinism is detected
 * Trace strings to their origin accross workflows and activities
 * Webhook functions: translating between HTTP and WIT defined parameters and return value
+* Distributed tracing context forwarding for outgoing HTTP as well as webhooks
+* Setting some of activity's error variants as permanent failures

 # Building from source
 Set up the development dependencies using nix flakes: